GuiguiBlitz/ConCheck/README.md

 # ConCheck
 Powershell to check tcp connections massively

-Configure connections in host.csv and mount path in path.csv
+Configure connections in host.csv (host and port)

+and mount path in path.csv (path, user, password)